AP Photo/Ted S. Warren

-Texas is known as a fairly pro-gun state.
-In fact, if you asked most folks on the street to name the most pro-gun state in the nation, a large portion–assuming it’s not all of them–would say “Texas.”
+Texas is known as being a pro-gun state, and if you asked most folks on the street to name the most pro-gun state in the nation, a large portion–assuming it’s not all of them–would say “Texas.”

 However, a recent move by the state is troubling.
 Very troubling.

-You see, they recently passed a safe storage campaign as part of a massive spending bill in the state.
+You see, it recently passed a safe storage campaign as part of a massive spending bill in the state.

 Lawmakers in gun-loving Texas have quietly gone around the National Rifle Assn. by slipping language into a massive spending bill that would fund a $1-million public safety campaign on gun storage.